SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 script=soup.select('div.entry-content p')
 script
 ```
+This should load the entire html of the page and that's neither clean nor pretty....

 We are pretty near there but not done yet.
-The readability can be made better.
 There are a lot of images in the script too.
-The get_text() function does a good job here.
+The get_text() extracts the text from the tags.
 ```yaml
 dialogues=[]
 for i in script: